accountabilibuddies/accountabilibuddies/README.md

 * [ ] User can log in using OAuth with Facebook
   * [ ] After logging in for the first time, user can see a list of challenge categories
-  * [ ] After logging in for the first time, user gets the option to add friends who are already using the app
+  * [ ] After logging in for the first time, user can see a list of friends who are already using the app
   * [ ] User is onboarded by selecting at least one of the predefined challenge categories

 ### Inviting Other Users

 * [ ] Users can invite others to join challenges
   * [ ] User can invite their contacts to join challenges (on the platform they used to authenticate with)
-    * [ ] If the contact is not already a user, the app will send them an invitation to both install the app and join the challenge
+    * [ ] (STRETCH) If the contact is not already a user, the app will send them an invitation to both install the app and join the challenge
     * [ ] If the contact is already a user, the app will send them an invitation to join the challenge
   * [ ] User can invite strangers who share their interests (have the same challenge categories) to join challenges
 * [ ] User can accept an invitation to be another user’s challenge buddy